toricls/github-codebuild-integration/README.md

 - Invoking a pre-configured AWS CodeBuild project by hooking Push or Pull Reqeust webhook events.
 - Setting GitHub's CI status based on status/result of builds on AWS CodeBuild.

-### AWS account / github-codebuild-integration / GitHub repository
+### AWS account / gci / GitHub repository

-github-codebuild-integration allows you to provision multiple installations in one AWS account as follows:
+gci allows you to provision multiple installations in one AWS account as follows:

 Resources | Relation
 ---------- | ----------
-AWS account : github-codebuild-integration installations | 1 : n
+AWS account : gci installations | 1 : n
-github-codebuild-integration installation : GitHub repository | 1 : 1
+gci installation : GitHub repository | 1 : 1
 GitHub repository : AWS CodeBuild project | 1 : 1 (will be extended to 1 : n in the future)

-As mentioned above, github-codebuild-integration can be installed as many as you want to integrate with your GitHub repositories.
-If you want to build 3 repositories, you may provision 3 of github-codebuild-integration installation for instance.
+As mentioned above, gci can be installed as many as you want to integrate with your GitHub repositories.
+If you want to build 3 repositories, you may provision 3 of gci installation for instance.

 ## Background